Linear Time Computation of the Maximal Linear and Circular Sums of Multiple Independent Insertions into a Sequence: Introduction

-The column permutation problem defined above, as well as solutions to it based on the algorithms proposed here, will be the topic of an upcoming paper.
-In the current paper, the focus is on our preprocessing and query-answering algorithms, which are a contribution in their own.
-In this regard, observe that the concept of \emph{maximal sum subsequence} and its generalization for two dimensions are currently known to have several other applications in practice, for example in Pattern Recognition~\cite{BibBentley1984, BibAnPeursumLiuVenkatesh2009}, Data Mining~\cite{BibFukudaMorimotoMorishitaTokuyama2001}, Computational Biology~\cite{BibRuzzoTompa1999,BibCsuros2004}, Health and Environmental Science~\cite{BibFukudaTakaoka2007} and Strategic Planning~\cite{BibLu2010}; consequently, it is plausible that other applications of our algorithms be found in the future.
+The concept of \emph{maximal sum subsequence} and its generalizations for two dimensions are currently known to have several other applications in practice, for example in Pattern Recognition~\cite{BibBentley1984, BibAnPeursumLiuVenkatesh2009}, Data Mining~\cite{BibFukudaMorimotoMorishitaTokuyama2001}, Bioinformatics~\cite{BibRuzzoTompa1999,BibLinJiangChao2002,BibCsuros2004}, Health and Environmental Science~\cite{BibFukudaTakaoka2007}, Medicine~\cite{BibThaherTakaoka2010}, and Strategic Planning~\cite{BibLu2010}; consequently, it is plausible that other applications of our algorithms be found in the future.